Lady Gaga Takes Her 2017 Super Bowl Halftime Show to New Heights

 AP Photo/Jae C. Hong

-Next up, Lady Gaga belted out "Telephone," though Beyoncé ultimately did not make a cameo to perform the track, which she was featured on in 2010.
+The hits continued as Lady Gaga belted out "Telephone," though Beyoncé ultimately did not make a cameo to perform the 2010 track, which she was featured on.
 Instead, the stage was all for Gaga as she switched into "Just Dance" while accompanying herself on a keytar.

 Christopher Polk/Getty Images